Bchappel/GeoNames/README.txt

 Running:

+This program must be run on a UNIX system.

-Ensure the current working directory is the 'teamproject' folder
+Ensure the current working directory is the 'GeoNames' folder

 Execute the following commands in order to run the program: